 NSA and the ESIC Vehicle

-“We’re an independent organization that carries out research on behalf of government agencies, and also conducts a lot of product evaluation and prototyping,” says Des.
+“We’re an independent organization that carries out research on behalf of government agencies, and also conducts a lot of product evaluation and prototyping,” says the company chairman.

 “We are often called in by agencies to evaluate the way in which they operate, and help them determine whether there are more effective and efficient ways to provide services to the community.”

 In emergency situations, the ESIC vehicle is a one-stop communications solution.

 Offering strategic consultancy, expert analysis and solution development, NSA develops innovative concepts providing tangible business outcomes.
 One such concept is the Emergency Services Integrated Communications (ESIC) vehicle, one of the world’s most technologically advanced incident management tools.

 “A lot of agencies build their own vehicles to meet their own specific needs, but we looked at designing an all-agency, all-hazard approach.
 It doesn’t matter what the incident or relevant supporting organization, the goal was to build something to cater to all requirements,”.